Ronit28G/Knowledge-Distillation-on-LLama-8b/README.md

 - Quantization-induced accuracy trade-offs

 ##  Conclusion
-Knowledge Distillation combined with quantization and fine-tuning enables substantial compression of LLMs.
-The LLaMA 3.2 3B student model performs nearly as well as the 8B baseline with significantly lower memory footprint, demonstrating the practical value of model compression techniques in real-world deployment.
+Knowledge Distillation, combined with quantization and fine-tuning, enables substantial compression of large language models while preserving much of their original performance.
+In our experiments, the LLaMA 3.2 3B student model achieved accuracy comparable to the 8B teacher model, with significantly reduced memory usage and latency.
+These results highlight the effectiveness of multi-stage model compression techniques for building lightweight, resource-efficient models suitable for environments with limited hardware capacity.

 ##  This is our final project for ECE-GY 9143 HPML at NYU.